 Remark 1.1.
 Computation.
-Numerical computations are extremely delicate near the invariant curve \mathcal{C} .
-Thus it is essential to work with multiple precision arithmetic; but even so, numerical simulation of the dynamics must be understood as a hint of the true state of affairs, rather than a definitive answer.
-One surprising aspect of these maps is that in some cases orbits tend to spend quite a bit of time extremely close to \mathcal{C} even when the transverse exponent is positive.
+Numerical computations are extremely delicate near the invariant curve C. Thus it is essential to work with multiple precision arithmetic; but even so, numerical simulation of the dynamics must be understood as a hint of the true state of affairs, rather than a definitive answer.
+One surprising aspect of these maps is that in some cases orbits tend to spend quite a bit of time extremely close to C even when the transverse exponent is positive.
 (Compare Figs. 5 and 8.)
-In a similar situation, Maistrenko, Maistrenko and Popovich (see [MMP, p.
-2713]) report that, in the presence of a small positive value of the transverse exponent: "a trajectory may spend a very long time in the neighborhood of the invariant subspace.
-From time to time, the repulsive character of the chaotic set manifests itself, and the trajectory exhibits a burst in which it moves far away from the invariant subspace, to be reinjected again into the proximity of this subspace. \cdots [The] positive value of the Lyapunov exponent applies over long periods of time.
-For shorter time intervals, the net contribution \cdots may be negative, and the trajectory is attracted to the chaotic set."
-(Similar behavior was described in [PST].)
+In a similar situation, Maistrenko, Maistrenko and Popovich [1998, p.
+2713] report that, in the presence of a small positive value of the transverse exponent: "a trajectory may spend a very long time in the neighborhood of the invariant subspace.
+From time to time, the repulsive character of the chaotic set manifests itself, and the trajectory exhibits a burst in which it moves far away from the invariant subspace, to be reinjected again into the proximity of this subspace. \cdots [The] positive value of the trajectory is attracted to the chaotic set."
+(Similar behavior was described in [Platt et al., 1993].)